 The tallest peak is Mount Sizer at 981 m (3,219 ft) but the highest point is on the south slope of Mt.
 Stakes at 1085 m (3,560 ft).

-3. What are the most common kinds of rocks in the park?
+3. What special rocks can we see in the park?

 4. What is the Orestimba Wilderness?

 Orestimba Wilderness is a lovely rugged 22,000-acre remote wilderness area in the northeast part of the park.

 5. Was there a fire in the park recently?

 There was a prescribed burn on Pine Ridge, east of the Manzanita Point Road in November 2015.
 And there was the huge Lick Fire which burned almost 48,000 acres of the park in 2007.

 Perhaps you meant Henry Cowell Redwoods State Park near Felton.

 Henry W. Coe was a cattle rancher and businessman.

 2. What does the "W" stand for in Henry W. Coe?